 The nation was shocked when a Southwest Airlines flight had to make an emergency landing in Philadelphia on April 17, 2018, after an engine blew up.
 Shrapnel took out a window and damaged the fuselage.
 At 30,000 feet, the Boeing 737 that was headed toward Dallas, was in serious trouble.
 This Southwest Airlines tragedy caused Jennifer Riordan, a married mother of two from New Mexico, to lose her life.
 Seven others were injured.

-According to an article provided by CBS, John Goglia, a former member of the National Transportation and Safety Board, stated that the NTSB will investigate what happened with the engine.
+According to an article provided by CBS, John Goglia, a former member of the National Transportation and Safety Board, stated that the NTSB will investigate what happened with the engine in the Southwest Airlines tragedy.
 This will include looking at Southwest’s maintenance records for that engine.
 Goglia stated, “There’s a ring around the engine that’s meant to contain the pieces when this happens.
 In this case, it didn’t.
 That’s going to be a big focal point for the NTSB – why didn’t [the ring] do its job?”

 Goglia went on to state that engine failures do occasionally happen with Boeing 737s.
 “We’re pushing the engines to produce as much power as possible.
 We’re right on the edge.
 Sometimes they fail, and that’s why the containment ring is there.”